Democrats Get Closer To Serious Field Of Trump Challengers

 Benefiting most were the candidates who got the most airtime — Biden, Sanders and Sen. Elizabeth Warren.

-Much was made of it being the first time viewers had a chance to see Biden and Warren face off — with Sanders, the other candidate consistently in double digits, right there as well.
+Much was made of it being the first time that viewers had a chance to see Biden and Warren face off — with Sanders, the other candidate consistently in double digits, right there as well.
 It gave Democratic consumers their best chance for a taste test to date.

 Among the three, Warren seemed to make the most of it.
-She had the freshest energy on stage, and she is getting better at pressing a point.
+She had the freshest energy onstage, and she is getting better at pressing a point.
 Her share of the airtime this week was nearly 17 minutes — second to Biden, but only by a few seconds.
 And she was showing passion on a range of outrages rather than intellectual irritation at the way things are.

 The NPR Politics Podcast